PixiEditor/PixiEditor/README.md

 ### Familiar interface

 Have you ever used Photoshop or Gimp?
-Reinventing the wheel is unnecessary, we wanted users to get familiar with the tool quickly and without a ease.
+Reinventing the wheel is unnecessary, we wanted users to get familiar with the tool quickly and with ease.

 ![](https://github.com/flabbet/PixiEditor/blob/master/Screenshot.png)